 TROUBLESHOOTING TABLE Problem Solution "REC" light keeps flashing or the motion sensor won't trigger scare The motion sensor is warming up, wait 2 minutes, or Input is set to normally-closed when it should be normally- open (see Trigger section for more details).
-Can't record animation - PicoBoo is write-protected, disable write-protection (see Settings section for more details), or - Audio source is still connected to Audio Line-In, disconnect.
-Sound cuts out when output turns on or off - Put diodes or capacitors on your solenoids (see Relay Outputs section for more details).
-Sound cuts out when using the internal amplifier - The internal power supply may be overwhelmed.
-Try reducing the volume.
+Can't record animation PicoBoo is write-protected, disable write-protection (see Settings section for more details), or Audio source is still connected to Audio Line-In, disconnect.
+Sound cuts out when output turns on or off Put diodes or capacitors on your solenoids (see Relay Outputs section for more details).
+Sound cuts out when using the internal amplifier The power supply may be underpowered.
+Try reducing the volume or swapping out the power supply with one of higher wattage.